ruuffian/cis-4398-icebreaker/README.md

 # calexport

-A simple python script which automatically exports CIS 4398 assignments as an iCal file.
+A simple Python script that automatically exports CIS 4398 assignments as an iCal file.

 ## Getting Started